Opioid negotiations fail to produce deal just before trial

 Key differences were between state attorneys general and lawyers representing local governments, rather than with the drugmakers and distributors they are suing.

-North Carolina Attorney General Josh Stein, who was one of the negotiators, said late Friday that local governments did not accept a deal worth $48 billion in cash, treatment drugs and services.
+One of the negotiators, North Carolina Attorney General Josh Stein, said late Friday that local governments did not accept a deal worth $48 billion in cash, treatment drugs and services.

 "We're disappointed that the cities and counties refused to go along with that deal," he said during a news conference in Cleveland after talks under the watch of a federal judge had ended for the day.
 "This would have helped the entire nation, not just a few counties, not just a few cities."